Home > Disclaimer > Basic Oncology > Radiotherapy Basics

 Introduction

-The decision to use radiotherapy (RT) in cancer treatment depends on many factors such as:
+The decision to use radiation therapy (RT) in cancer treatment depends on many factors such as the:

 • Patient’s general health